 Because my cases represent country-decades, a single case may contain more than one government and therefore a change in the partisanship indicator.
 I deal with this as follows: where there has been a reform, I use the % of total cabinet posts held by left parties in the year when the reform was passed (if in a particular decade there was more than one ‘encompassing’ reform, I take the average over any years when ‘encompassing’ reforms were passed).
 In decades where there was no ‘encompassing’ reform, I take the approach of averaging the % of total cabinet posts held by left parties over the decade.
 Following the logic behind the CPDS indicator, I calibrate membership in the fuzzy set ‘left parties are dominant’ by setting 66.6% as the anchor for full set membership, 33.3% as the anchor for full non membership, and 49.95% (the midpoint between 33.3 and 66.6) as the point of maximum ambiguity regarding set membership.

-To capture the existence of institutional capacity for collective self-regulation I include the condition of high union density, and, following Häusermann (2010), I capture the extension of coverage through modernising compromises through the inclusion of conditions of fragmented political power (hi_frag) and the presence of cost cutting reforms (cuts).
+To capture the existence of institutional capacity for collective self-regulation I include the condition of high union density, while to capture the expectation that union demands may be met as part of a cost-cutting reform package in a context of corporatist interest representation and political fragmentation, I include conditions to capture the presence of institutions associated with ‘consensus’ democracy (hi_cons) and the presence of cost cutting reforms (cuts).
 The following subsections briefly describe the measurement and calibration of these remaining three causal conditions in turn.
 Tables 3 and 4 summarize the underlying data for each condition, and the crisp and fuzzy set scores that result from the calibration of this data.

 High union density (hi_ud)

 To capture the existence of institutional capacity for collective self-regulation I use a measure of union density from the Comparative Political Data Set.
+This choice of measure reflects the expectation that employer contributions to occupational pensions can be negotiated by organised labour, without making the unnecessarily restrictive assumption that only coordinated or centralized forms of bargaining can extend coverage.
+The drawback is that it does not capture the institutional capacity for collective self-regulation in countries where union membership is low but collective agreements are extended to non-union members.
+In this analysis, there are two such countries - the Netherlands, and Australia in 1990-1999 and 2000-2009 (Visser, 2015).
+However, in both cases, the coverage of occupational pensions is already extended to non-union members, so further extension of pension coverage relies primarily on the negotiation of new agreements.
 To calibrate membership in the fuzzy-set ‘high union density’ I use prominent gaps in this data to set the threshold for the point of maximum ambiguity at 41.25314, the threshold for full non-membership at 27.07272, and the threshold for full membership at 65.94003.

 Cost-cutting pension reforms (cuts)